gbarbalat/predict-missing-REHABase/README.md

 # Changes to the initial analysis plan

-*   FMI/lambda not used as criteria to select variables as we did not carry out standard glm analysis.
 *   All observations and variables were kept.
 *   Questioned 2 variables with large SHAP range (esp. in lower end of the distribution): `"NBR_HOSPI"`, `"DUREE_HOSPI"`.
-May want to re-do analysis w/o these variables.
-(Incidentally, those variables also had large FMI/lambda values and other variables had low FMI/lambda values).
+Have re-done analysis w/o these variables.
+Incidentally, those variables also had large FMI/lambda values and other variables had low FMI/lambda values.
 *   Due to increased computational time, we had to restrict to outer data partition instead of outer cross-validation (CV); training set = 70% of dataset; inner CV based on V=8 folds.
 Do to increased computational time, we had to refrain from using a glm interaction algorithm without any pre-screen.  `rpart` was excluded from our library of basis learners to decrease computational time and because it consistently yielded poor predictive accuracy on pre-tests.
-*   The following algorithms were not used due to unexplained `R caret` errors: `SVM`, `bartMachine`. `earth` was not used because only `Age` was a continuous predictor. `glmnet` pre-screen was not utilized because it resulted in zero predictor selected and incurred errors.
+*   The following algorithms were not used due to unexplained `R caret` errors: `SVM`, `bartMachine`. `earth` was not used because only `Age` was a continuous predictor. `glmnet` pre-screen was not utilized because it resulted in zero predictor selected.
+*   SHAP interaction analysis using `shapviz::sv_interaction()` was omitted due to time constraints and lower priority in the current study scope.